 What is a Lagging Technical Indicator?

-Lagging indicators are indicators which follow a trend then predicting price reversals.
+Lagging indicators are indicators that follow a trend then predict price reversals.
 It follows an event.

 These indicators work well when the prices move in long trends.

 They don’t signal upcoming changes in prices buy simply tell whether the prices are increasing or decreasing so that we can invest accordingly.